 How to create a custom 404 page in WordPress

 Before getting started, please note that HTTP 404, 404 Not Found, 404, Page Not Found, and Server Not Found is the same thing.

 Assuming you have installed Elementor Pro on your WordPress-powered site, log in to the WordPress dashboard and go to Templates -> Theme Builder.

-On the Theme Builder page, select the Single tab and click the Add New button.
+On the Theme Builder page, hover your mouse over the Error 404 tab on the left panel and click the plus icon.

 As mentioned, Elementor provides several ready-to-use 404 page templates you can choose from.
 You can also create the 404 page from scratch if you want.
 In this example, we will use one of the available templates.
 To use a template, hover your mouse over a template you want to use and click the Insert button.

 You will be directed to the Elementor editor where you can edit the 404 page content.
 Once done editing the content, click the Publish button on the bottom side of the left panel.